(Last updated on March 21st, 2022)

 For more detailed models, however, it can get quite daunting trying to get just the right fit for a UV map to make your texture stretch just right.
 The interface can become quite busy when trying to edit UV coordinates in such an environment.

-By comparison, Blender’s texturing process is more simplified.
+Blender’s texturing process is more simplified.
 It takes some getting used to trying to match the correct maps but once mastered, it becomes far faster to texture models within the program.
 This makes the workflow a bit more smooth for the more intricate of models.

 In an area where Maya has always been rather strong is that of rigging.
 And it’s only improved further over the years.
 Such additions as matrix drive workflows and UV Pin nodes have made it all the easier to get a character rigged and ready for animation with a lot of detail in little time.